wp-plugins/59sec-lite-contact-form-7-push-notifications-on-ios-and-android/readme.txt

 * First you install the 59sec lite wordpress plugin on your site.
 Done!
 * Second, you set up the plugin.
 Specify the "Entry Source" from the existing Contact Form 7 forms.
 * Third, you put everybody from the sales team to install the mobile apps from iOS's App Store or Android's Google Play.
-It's free.
+It's free and takes 2 minutes.
 * Under `Users` tab, you will get a Secret Key (32 chars, alpha numeric).
 Insert this key on the mobile app, to connect the app to your site.

 That's it!
-You can start testing it.
+You can start grabbing leads.

 [youtube http://www.youtube.com/watch?v=bFjwh1mNeAQ]

-**TEST 59sec LITE**
+**TEST 59sec LITE IN 3 MINUTES**

 * Visit www.59sec.com/test/.
 * Install the 59sec mobile app on your device (from [Google Play](https://play.google.com/store/apps/details?id=com.kuantero.fiftyninesec) or [AppStore](https://itunes.apple.com/us/app/59sec/id851174210?mt=8).